terrajobst/Terrajobst.GitHubEvents/README.md

 Assuming your web hook lives in ASP.NET Core, simply do the following:

 1. `dotnet add package Terrajobst.GitHubEvents.AspNetCore`
-2. Add a class that derives from `GitHubEventProcessor` and override any of the virtual methods to handle events from GitHub.
-To handle any event, simply override `ProcessMessage()`:
+2. Add a class that implements from `IGitHubEventProcessor` to handle events from GitHub:

     ```C#
-    public sealed class MyGitHubEventProcessor : GitHubEventProcessor
+    public sealed class MyGitHubEventProcessor : IGitHubEventProcessor
     {
         private readonly TelemetryClient _telemetryClient;